 James Baldwin was one of the most incisive and influential American writers of the twentieth century.
-Active in the civil rights movement of the sixties, open at all times about his homosexuality, Baldwin was celebrated for eloquent analyses of social unrest in his collections of essays and for daring portrayals of sexuality and interracial relationships in his fiction.
-By the time of his death in 1987, both fiction and nonfiction works such as Go Tell It on the Mountain, Another Country, The Fire Next Time and Notes of a Native Son had achieved the status of modern classics.
+Active in the civil rights movement and open about his homosexuality, Baldwin was celebrated for eloquent analyses of social unrest in his essays and for daring portrayals of sexuality and interracial relationships in his fiction.
+By the time of his death in 1987, both his fiction and nonfiction works had achieved the status of modern classics.

-In a specially written introduction, Campbell discusses recent developments in Baldwin’s reputation and his return to a position he occupied in the early 1960s, when Life magazine called him "the monarch of the current literary jungle”.
-This new edition also contains an interview with Norman Mailer about Baldwin, which Campbell conducted in 1987.
-It is published here for the first time.
+This new edition features a fresh introduction addressing recent developments in Baldwin’s reputation and his return to a position he occupied in the early 1960s, when Life magazine called him "the monarch of the current literary jungle."
+It also contains a previously unpublished interview with Norman Mailer about Baldwin, which Campbell conducted in 1987.

 Excerpt from Talking at the Gates: A Life of James Baldwin

 Excerpted from Talking at the Gates: A Life of James Baldwin by James Campbell The main activity of the Harlem Renaissance took place in the years immediately before and after James Baldwin’s …Read More >